THE VEGAN MOVEMENT

 If we value compassion over violence, then making the effort to find plant-based food and products is a simple expression of who we really are.
 Please be ethically consistent.
 Please manifest the kind and ethical person you claim to be through your daily choices.
 Please go vegan.

-An eagle represents American freedom, but millions of Americans will celebrate their freedom today by eating birds and other animals who were imprisoned, tortured, and slaughtered.
-July 4th is Independence Day for the United States of America, but most Americans will celebrate by consuming the flesh, organs, and bodily secretions (dairy and eggs) of others who had no freedom or independence at all.
-These other sentient beings are considered property and commodities, despite the fact that they are emotional individuals with full self-awareness, perception abilities, and central nervous systems, which means that they have the capacity to experience pain and suffering.
+An eagle represents American freedom and independence, but hundreds of millions of Americans celebrate their freedom and independence by eating birds and other animals who were imprisoned, exploited, tortured, and slaughtered.
+July 4th is Independence Day for the United States of America, but most Americans celebrate that holiday by consuming the flesh, organs, and bodily secretions (dairy and eggs) of animals who had no freedom or independence at all.

-Chickens, cows, pigs, turkeys, sheep, fish, and other animals are no different from dogs, cats, horses, elephants, and humans.
-We all seek attention and affection, form bonds with friends, care about our babies, feel emotions, can experience pain, cherish freedom, and want to live.
+Chickens, cows, pigs, turkeys, ducks, sheep, deer, and fish are no different from dogs, cats, parakeets, horses, dolphins, parrots, elephants, and humans.
+We all seek attention and affection, form bonds with friends, care about our babies, experience emotions, can endure pain and misery, cherish freedom, and want to live.

-But many humans don’t want to think beyond the “food” in front of them.
-They ignore that the flesh, organs, eggs, and mammary secretions that they glibly consume came from suffering, slaughtered individuals.
+But most humans don’t want to think beyond the “food” in front of them.
+They ignore that the flesh, organs, eggs, and mammary secretions that they glibly and gleefully consume came from suffering, slaughtered individuals.

 Please make choices that are consistent with who you really are.

-Please decide what your morals are, and apply them to everyone.
+Please decide what your morals are, and apply those ethical beliefs to everyone.

 Please think about how grateful you are that you can celebrate being free and independent, and then open your heart to others.